Modernly designed loft bathroom in Ruddington

 RV Construction are Derby loft conversion professionals, serving numerous locations across the East Midlands.
 For a loft conversion in Ruddington you’ve come to the best place.

-All the tradesmen working for the company are all time-served knowledgeable craftsmen that carry out the job to a very high level of finish – every customer is left totally pleased.
+All the tradespeople working for the business are all time-served knowledgeable craftsmen that carry out the job to a very high level of quality – every customer is left totally pleased.

-Our highly-skilled loft conversion experts can change your property; using the current techniques and materials, into the house of your dreams!
+Our highly-skilled loft conversion experts can change your house; using the latest techniques and products, into the house of your dreams!

-We have no sales facilities, no non-productive personnel- so expenses are extremely low, meaning that all you pay for is the job carried out on your property and nothing else.
+We have no sales premises, no non-productive personnel- so overheads are really low, meaning that all you pay for is the job carried out on your house and nothing else.

-RV Construction supply the complete service from planning to conclusion.
-Give us a call or email us for recommendations or a totally free site appraisal.
+RV Construction supply the total service from planning to conclusion.
+Give us a call or email us for suggestions or a totally free site appraisal.

 or use the form

-Supplying dormer conversions for Ruddington, Nottinghamshire, NG11 6
+Supplying dormer conversions near Ruddington, Nottinghamshire, NG11 6

-We additionally offer dormer conversions in these locations:
+We also supply dormer conversions in these locations:

 Edwalton, Tollerton, Bunny, Wilford, Gotham, West Bridgford, Dunkirk, East Leake, Nottingham, St Anns